Restaurant: Cafe Medina

 - 2 fried eggs, braised short ribs, roasted potatoes, caramelized onions, arugula, applewood cheddar.
 Grilled foccacia $16

-- It’s served all day for a reason, and thank god!
-This is one of my favourite brunch dishes ever.
+- This is one of my favourite brunch dishes ever.
 A must try and it’s their most popular item.

 - The braised beef is so tender and juicy and just falling apart delicious and they give quite a bit.

 - Traditionally the sauce in a fricassee is a white sauce and it would be made in a separate pan without the beef juices, but in this case it wasn’t.
-I don’t care though because it was freaking awesome as it, with the beef juices in the sauce.

 - Foodgasm!
 Oh god… this photo would convince a vegetarian… and yes it tastes as good as it looks!